-- RADIUS security on page 39 - Understanding and configuring TACACS+ on page 55 - Understanding and configuring LDAP on page 31
+- Understanding and configuring RADIUS

+- Understanding and configuring TACACS+ on page 60

+- Understanding and configuring LDAP

 Setting and verifying the login authentication mode

 The following procedure configures TACACS+ as the primary source of authentication and the device-local user database as the secondary source.
 For complete information on login authentication mode, refer to the aaa authentication login command in the Network OS Command Reference.